rezer0dai/rezer0dai.github.io/_posts/2019-06-11-rewheeler.md

 - GPU, currently i have access to only limited resources where GPU is not of those, but will do later on

 ## Reacher environment UnityML
 Reacher environment episode is originally 1000 steps length (i cut it in 70 steps instead), have relatively complex reward function, and not exactly specified state-goal connection.
+Same time allows to run 20-'agents' same time.
   - first was essential to transform state :
 ```python
 def transform(obs):